 There is something about molasses cookies that I crave.
 When I grew up, every Christmas my grandma would bake molasses cookies.
 Her cookies were about the size of a silver dollar and so addicting!
 My grandma would always have them neatly packed in a wax paper-lined cookie tin.
 The cookies would literally melt in your mouth.
-As I grew older and found out she’d use grease from the meal before in her recipe, I thought about making a healthier kind of molasses cookie.Jump to Recipe
+As I grew older and found out she’d use grease from the meal before, I thought about making a healthier kind of molasses cookie, a gluten-free molasses cookie recipe!

 How Molasses Peanut Butter Cookie came to be

-This past November I was messing around in the kitchen with molasses.
+There is nothing more fun, and sticky, than messing around in the kitchen with molasses.
 I wanted a cookie but was having trouble figuring out an egg substitute.
-Since my body doesn’t like eggs, it’s been a challenge coming up with an egg substitute that works for the particular recipe you’re working on.
+Since eggs are a trigger for my body, it’s been a challenge coming up with an egg substitute that works for the particular recipe you’re working on.
 When you have a specialty diet, you have to be creative and experimental.
 So that’s what I did and discovered molasses and peanut butter marry well together.
+The gluten-free molasses cookie recipe was born!
+I can now say egg-free too.

 Molasses was first around in 1582, some say 1600.
 In other words, it’s been around.
 There are many health benefits to molasses.
 On some mornings I will actually drizzle molasses on my peanut butter toast just to get the added molasses advantage.

 A little touch of molasses has a big nutrition punch!
 What exactly is in blackstrap molasses?
 You’ll find it is a source of iron, calcium, magnesium, vitamin B6, potassium, copper, and selenium (antioxidant).
 Needless to say, blackstrap molasses is good for your red blood cells due to its iron content; and because of its potassium volume, it also helps lowers blood pressure.
 Get this!
 In case you missed it, blackstrap molasses contains calcium which we all know is good for our bones.
 And because it contains B6, blackstrap molasses can fight off stress.
+Blackstrap molasses may even help us folks who have Crohn’s disease and colitis.
 These are just a few benefits that it has.
 More benefits can be found here.

 What kind of molasses to buy?